Skin bioMARkers for Atopic Eczema Therapy Evaluation (SMART)

 Number of FLG loss-of-function mutation carriers

-Descriptive tabulations of TEWL by mutation status
+Descriptive Tabulations of TEWL by Mutation Status

-Descriptive tabulations of epidermal thickness by mutation status
+Descriptive tabulations of TEWL by mutation status.

 Collaborators and Investigators